fastrgv/RufasSok/README.md

 * baksok (linux)
 * baksok_osx (Mac/OSX)

-Most keys work as before, but to PULL a box next to the puller press the Ctrl-Key while using the arrow-keys or WASD.
+Most keys work as before, but to PULL a box next to the puller, press the Ctrl-Key while using the arrow-keys or WASD.
 You can also use the numeric-keypad-arrows  U=kp8, L=kp4, R=kp6, D=kp2
 to PULL the boxes (which are no longer pushable).